 Scottish Highlands, Glen Coe and Loch Ness

 Pro Tip: The Highlands Highlights Tour just touches the surface of the beautiful landscapes.
 With more time, consider taking a 3 Day Tour from Edinburgh to the Highlands.
-On 3 Day Highland Tours from Edinburgh visitors see the Isle of Skye, Loch Ness and the astounding beauty at a more leisurely pace.
-Get the details!
+On 3 Day Highland Tours from Edinburgh visitors see the Isle of Skye, Loch Ness and more astounding beauty at a slower pace.

 Glasgow